TheSquidNextDoor/Stellar-Sortie/README.txt

          and survive.
       5. Don't touch the damaged wires.
       6. Everything that shoots in this game shoots a projectile.
 There's no hitscan weaponry.
 Lead your shots.
       7. Bigger isn't always better!
-The MK II Interceptor shouldn't be overlooked because of its size!
+No ship shouldn't be overlooked because of its size!
-      8. To be cont.
+      8. The ships are ordered in terms of size.

 Section 5: CHANGELOG!